prilr/elevate/docs-website-src/content/_index.md

 /scripts/elevate-cpanel --help

 # Check if your server is ready for elevation (dry run mode)
-/scripts/elevate-cpanel --check # defaults to AlmaLinux
+/scripts/elevate-cpanel --check # defaults to CloudLinux if run on CloudLinux
-/scripts/elevate-cpanel --check --upgrade-to=almalinux
-/scripts/elevate-cpanel --check --upgrade-to=rocky

 # Start the migration
-/scripts/elevate-cpanel --start # defaults to AlmaLinux
+/scripts/elevate-cpanel --start # defaults to CloudLinux if run on CloudLinux
-/scripts/elevate-cpanel --start --upgrade-to=almalinux
-/scripts/elevate-cpanel --start --upgrade-to=rocky

 ... # expect multiple reboots (~30 min)